Assisted Living

 Key Takeaways

-4. Assisted living may become necessary for disabled adults.
-If care needs exceed the capabilities of a family caregiver at home, look into communities that provide specialized, round-the-clock support.
+4. Assisted living may become necessary if care needs exceed the capabilities of family caregivers and in-home providers.

 In-home care services for people with disabilities